-The Education minor provides students with the opportunity to explore the field of education by combining coursework with field experiences in a variety of educational settings such as schools, museums and child advocacy agencies.
+Explore the field of education by combining coursework with field experiences in a variety of educational settings such as schools, museums and child advocacy agencies.

 This field experience is designed to provide students with an opportunity for additional study in a clinical setting.
 Under the direction of the field supervisor, students work twelve hours per week in a school, child care program or other educational setting.
 Students may choose a placement that is related to their certificate specialization, or liberal arts major.
 Students work under the guidance of an appropriate faculty member, or if enrollment is sufficient, participate in weekly seminars.

-News from 29 Mellen
+E-newsletter: News from 29 Mellen

 Request more information

-Request a campus visit
+Schedule a campus visit

 Get your application started today!